-While reading the profile of a female director in a governance magazine, I drew two important and connected conclusions.
-Firstly, and most importantly, the profiled director was completely over-boarded.
-The second issue which is directly related to the first, is the number of boards this director sat on, effectively reducing the number of boards available to aspiring, and I imagine equally, if not more capable women.
+While reading the profile of a director in a governance magazine, I drew two important and connected conclusions.
+First, and most importantly, the profiled director was completely over-boarded.
+The second issue which is related to the first is the number of boards this director sits on, effectively reduces the opportunities for increasing board diversity across all demographics.

-The profiled director; let’s call her Alice, currently holds 11 governance roles.
-Nine are business/corporate boards (three listed), one is a government appointment; one is a not for profit (NFP), Alice also Chair’s three of the 11 boards.
+The profiled director currently holds 11 governance roles.
+Nine are business/corporate boards (three listed), one is a government appointment; one is a not for profit (NFP), they also Chair three of the 11 boards.

 Given the discourse on the need to increase opportunities for women directors, alongside the need to ensure sufficient positions are available for aspiring directors (male/female).
-The number of governance roles Alice has, highlights a serious issue for many boards; directors who are over-boarded and who are blocking access for new entrants.
+The number of governance roles they have highlights a significant issue for many boards; directors who are over-boarded and who are blocking access for new entrants.

 Unrelated to this article, but of equal importance is the impact that over-boarded directors have on organisational performance.
-Frankly, given many boards aversion to any form of analysis of individual director performance.
-Identifying the impact of over-boarded directors on organisational performance would be very difficult to determine.
+Frankly, given many boards' aversion to any form of analysis of individual director performance.
+Identifying the impact of over-boarded directors on organisational performance would be exceedingly difficult to determine.

-Putting aside the impact on performance over-boarded directors may have.
-What would the average time commitment for Alice be, if she were to undertake the core duties for each governance role, she holds?
-To calculate this, I estimated the number of hours each of Alice’s governance roles would require over a one-year period.
-While accepting the limitations of this method, it does provide a clear insight on the level of workload Alice has, and the problems this may cause.
+Putting aside the impact on performance, over-boarded directors may have.
+What would the average time commitment for this director be if they were to undertake the required, expected duties for each governance role they hold?
+To calculate the number of hours required over a one-year period, I have used internationally accepted best practice expectations.
+While accepting the limitations of this method, it provides a clear insight on the level of workload they have and the problems this may cause.

-The hourly requirements used are averages, some boards would need more and others less.
-That said, I believe the numbers below are not excessive and in some cases could be described as to light.
+The hourly requirements used are averages.
+Some boards would need more and others less.
+That said, I believe the numbers below are not excessive and in some cases may be described as too light.

-These hours do not take account of extra meetings, required for committee meetings or meetings required during a crisis, merger, takeover, etc. While these additional meetings are relevant, I chose not to add these in, as their inclusion may shift the focus from the nexus of this discussion – over-boarding by directors and its ramifications.
+These hours do not consider extra meetings required for committee meetings or meetings required during a crisis, merger, takeover, etc. While these additional meetings are relevant, I chose not to add these in, as their inclusion may shift the focus from the nexus of this discussion – over-boarding by directors and its ramifications.

 The time requirements for the three core functions of a director’s role were: